-For the last two years ScanTech Offshore has partnered with HydroTechnik Lübeck (a leading German company which has been pioneering specialised bubble curtain technology for offshore farm construction) to support wind farm construction projects.
+For the last two years, ScanTech Offshore has partnered with HydroTechnik Lübeck (a leading German company that has been pioneering specialised bubble curtain technology for offshore farm construction) to support wind farm construction projects.
 Together, its stackable air compressors and SeaSentry filtration system supply the huge volumes of clean (‘class zero’) compressed air required.

 A typical bubble curtain project might require 20 - 26 compressors, grouped so that five compressors feed air through one SeaSentry filtration system which cleans and conditions the compressed air to ensure only oil-free air of medical cleanliness (class zero) goes into the sea.

 Stackable air compressors create a one-stop bubble curtain solution for offshore wind farm construction

 The team will provide a double layer of sound protection to marine life in the area, equipping a large ‘noise mitigation vessel’ with sufficient air compressors to create a double big bubble curtain around the monopile.
 In addition, electric air compressors will be located onboard the heavy lift/pile driving installation to provide air for a further / smaller near pile bubble curtain to give additional noise attenuation during the installation of the monopile foundations.